Every day, our talented faculty and staff arrive ready to engage with students who inspire them. Students are at the center of everything we do.

 Director of College Counseling, Co-Director of Community Partnerships

 Clarissa is an avid exerciser who swims and helps guard at the Walker’s pool on weekday mornings.
-She is an active volunteer for numerous organizations in the greater Hartford area and at Walker’s serves as one of the faculty advisors to the Community Partnerships Program.
-Clarissa put her college counseling know-how to use with her daughter (EWS ’15), and both survived the experience intact.
-Following graduation, her daughter enjoyed a wonderful gap year in England as an English-Speaking Union Scholar, before enrolling at Susquehanna University from which she graduated in 2020.
-Clarissa lives on campus with her family which also includes her husband and son, currently a junior at University of Connecticut.
+She is an active volunteer for numerous organizations in the greater Hartford area and at Walker’s serves as one of the faculty advisors to the Community Partnerships program.
+Clarissa put her college counseling know-how to use with her daughter (Walker’s Class of 2015), and both survived the experience intact.
+Following graduation, her daughter enjoyed a wonderful gap year in England as an English-Speaking Union Scholar before enrolling at Susquehanna University, from which she graduated in 2020.
+Her son graduated from UConn in 2023.
+Clarissa lives on campus with her husband.

 Science Faculty